airfocus-logoBlog

 These are products that are often referred to as "off-brand" or "private label" products.
 While this is usually a good way to penetrate the market, these products are rarely innovative and typically have little to no R&D budget.

-What is indirect product competition?
+What are indirect product competitors?

 Indirect competition is similar to product competition in that it's between two products for the same customer.
 The difference, however, is that indirect competitors have a harder time taking one another's customers.